And96/MediumUnlimited/README.md

-# medium_unlimited
+# Medium Unlimited

-A new Flutter project.

-## What is it ?

-It's an Android application written with Flutter/Dart to navigate medium.com without limitations.
+An Android application written with Flutter/Dart to read medium.com without limitations.

 ## Status
 Work in progress